 A slew of candies are what we at PETA call “accidentally vegan.”
 They don’t necessarily set out to be cruelty-free, but we’re happy that they are.
 “Accidentally vegan” candies include Airheads, Dots, Dum-Dums, Fireballs, Hubba Bubba bubblegum, Jolly Ranchers (lollipops and hard candy), Lemonheads, Mike and Ikes, Runts, Smarties (U.S. brand), Sour Patch Kids, Swedish Fish, Sweet Tarts, Twizzlers, and Zots.
 Fill plastic eggs with your kids’ favorite candy for a colorful, conscientious treat.

 Early Christians wore white robes all through Easter week following their baptism as a symbol of their new lives.
 Put a modern day twist on an old-school tradition with animal-friendly clothing.
-Surprise your kids with a cool shirt, with slogans like “Love Me, Don’t Wear Me,” “I’m a Veggiesaurus,” or “Pigs Are Friends, Not Food.”
+Surprise your kids with a cool shirt, with slogans like “We Are Not Nuggets,” “I’m a Veggiesaurus,” or “Animals Are My Friends.”
 For babies or toddlers, try a crew-neck shirt that sticks up for animals with a friendly phrase like “Be an Animal Friend—Don’t Go to a Circus.”

 For every person who goes vegan, 100 animals are spared each year.
 Multiply that by the number of members in your family, and that’s a heck of a lot of lives saved.
-Help your kids get started with a vegetarian/vegan starter kit, yours free from PETA.
+Help your kids get started with A Kid’s’ Guide to Going Vegan!

 One way to make sure your Easter treats are cruelty-free is to know exactly what goes in them!
-Whip up a batch of peanut butter bombs, then drop them into Easter grass for a homemade treat that knocks the socks off the store-bought stuff.
+Whip up a batch of chocolate-peanut butter cups, then drop them into Easter grass for a homemade treat that knocks the socks off the store-bought stuff.